 When chloride levels increase above normal is known as hyperchloremia.
 Potential causes of increased chloride levels are:

 Low levels of chloride are known as hypochloremia and potential causes are:

-Low chloride levels occur with low sodium levels.
-It may also occur at the same time as other medical conditions such as heart failure, lung disease or following a prolonged bout of vomiting.
+Low chloride levels can occur at the same time as other health conditions such as heart failure and lung disease.

 Although symptoms of metabolic acidosis are not specific, some symptoms are: